Space-Engineers-Modding/modding-reference/_doc/tutorials/tools/3d-modelling/seut/installation/blender.md

     ![](/modding-reference/assets/images/reference/seut/installation_10.png)
 <br><br/>

-3. Go to the `Shading`-tab at the top of the Blender window.
+1. Go to the `Shading`-tab at the top of the Blender window.
 In the bottom center you will see the `Shader Editor`.
-Press `N` with your cursor within the `Shader Editor` to open up another toolbar will become available.
+Press `N` with your cursor within the `Shader Editor` to open up the side toolbar.
 Open the `SEUT`-tab and enable `MatLib_Presets` in the Material Libraries panel.
 If you wish to import vanilla Space Engineers models, also enable `MatLib_Materials` and `MatLib_Items`.

     ![](/modding-reference/assets/images/reference/seut/installation_11.png)
 <br><br/>